brianbirir/SF-city-project-analysis/README.md

 ## Setup
 ### Pre-requisites
 The following are required before setting up the project:

 * Python 3.6+
 * Unix based operating system

-* Ensure the data set is of the following formats:
+Ensure the dataset is either of the following formats:

 * Comma Separated Values file - `csv`
 * Excel file - `xlsx`